airnativeextensions/nativeextensions-documentation/docs/adverts/mediation/facebookaudience.md

 ### iOS

-Add the `Frameworks` folder to your application package, ensuring the dynamic `FBAudienceNetwork.framework` is included along with the swift libraries (`dylib` files).

-**You will need to resign your application following the guide below otherwise your build will likely fail signing validation.**

 Add the following to your info additions.
 If you already have an `SKAdNetworkItems` then append the `dict` items to the `array`.

 ```xml